End of retail era in St. Paul as Midway Shopping Center tenants move out

 “It’s done so much for the business community,” said Chad Kulas, executive director of the Midway Chamber of Commerce, about the shopping center.
 “It’s done so much for residents.”

-Kulas reflected on frequently shopping at the center for groceries and attending events at the Midpointe Event Center on the backside of the strip mall.
+Kulas reflected on shopping at the center for groceries and attending events at the Midpointe Event Center on the backside of the mall.

 “This is more than a shopping center,” said City Council Member Dai Thao, who has been in contact with some of the tenants.
 “This is a destination.”